Taiwing/override/level02/README.md

 We're gonna use the address of the instruction just above system since it loads its argument into the appropriate register.
 0x400a85 = 4196997 in base 10, which is the value we want to write at `exit`'s got address.
 So this is going to be our field width to set the number of bytes written by printf.
-Then can pass the address we want to write to as an argument to n.
+Then we can pass the address we want to write to as an argument to n.
 This will be the last thing on the stack at the moment `printf` is called which will be the start of the _password_ buffer.
 So we pass `exit`'s got address as a password.

 ```shell